liud16/direct18project/GroupHomework/DesignComponents.md

 ### Clustering and Prediction

 * Input - processing parameters (pH, Concentration)
+* labels assigned in terms of "Disorderedness" of the image based on output of previous section for the training and test sets.
 * clustering of Orderedness, Disorderedness, Order:Disorder ratio parameters from training sets, validated with test sets.
 * Prediction of Orderedness, Disorderedness and Order:Disorder ratio for input parameters, by regression of training and test cases.